seng33/FLASK_EXAMPLE/README.md

 # FLASK_EXAMPLE
-this is just an example
+This is an example of flask structure and usage